 Superior wants you to be safe and healthy, to be involved in your service plan and to live where you want to live.
 We will assign a Service Coordinator to any Superior STAR Kids member who asks for one.
-We will also offer a Service Coordinator to Superior members if a review of your needs for health and support services shows that they might be able to help.
+We assign a Service Coordinator to Superior members upon a review of your needs and health and support services so that they may be able to help.